Hörn Bridge

 The Hörn Bridge (Hörnbrücke) is a folding bridge in the city of Kiel in the German state of Schleswig-Holstein.
 The bridge spans the end of the Kiel Fjord (called Hörn) and was designed by Gerkan, Marg and Partners.

 Design and construction

 The Hörn Bridge is a three-segment bascule bridge with a main span of 25.5 m that folds in the shape of the letter "N".
 The bridge was built in 1997 and cost DM 16 million.

 Many Kielians were skeptical in regard to the design.
-There were repeated malfunctions of the mechanism upon startup, hence one of its nicknames, the "Klappt-Nix-Brücke" (Folds-not Bridge).
+There were repeated malfunctions of the mechanism upon startup, hence one of its nicknames, the "Klappt-Nix-Brücke" (Works-not Bridge).
 In order to ensure crossing for pedestrians and cyclists, a hydraulically operated retractable bridge was built directly adjacent as an interim solution and is still used during repair and maintenance of the folding bridge.
 The Hörn Bridge is now accepted as a technical masterpiece and has become a tourist attraction.